lambdaclass/concrete/ROADMAP.md

     (`CExpr.ty`) stamping, deleting Elab's private re-inference and CoreCheck's overlapping rules down to genuine Core-shape validation.

-    Phase 6B / 6.5 #2 is where the architecture lands, not this phase: Core `CExpr` is already the typed IR, and the type-axis work is to centralize the source type judgment so Check and Elab stamp/read the same answer.
+    The completed Phase 6B / 6.5 `TypeJudgment` work is where the architecture lands, not this phase: Core `CExpr`
+    is already the typed IR, and the type-axis work is to centralize the source type judgment so Check and Elab stamp/read the same answer.
 Future `CompilerDB` work owns relational, provenance, evidence, dependency, and